hyprbolt9/Nir-Games/FAQ.md

 ### What is nate-games?
 ## How can I
 ### Report a bug?
-Or refer to reaching out:
+Go to Issues, New issue, select a template, fill out the form.

+### Reach out?

-email: reprint.cap.0v@icloud.com, icloud+ [this is randomly generated using hide my email]
+Email: reprint.cap.0v@icloud.com, icloud+ [this is randomly generated using hide my email]